REBT

 (even though uncomfortably)

-2. To be worthwhile as a person I must
+without them.2.
+To be worthwhile as a person I must

 achieve, succeed at what ever I do, and